algolia/kubernetes-hands-on/07-service/README.md

 You are able to deploy an image with multiple replicas, but it is not very convenient to access it.
 You need to know the IP of a `pod` to be able to target your application.
 And it's not accessible from the outside of the cluster.

 What we need is a `service`.
-It'll allow us to acces our pods internally or externally.
+It'll allow us to access our pods internally or externally.

 First apply the deployment:

 ```bash
 $ kubectl apply -f 07-service/01-simple-deployment.yml
 deployment.apps "simple-deployment" created
 ```

 Now start another container.
-We will use it to see what we can access internaly inside k8s:
+We will use it to see what we can access internally inside k8s:

 Apply the pod:

 ```bash
 $ kubectl apply -f 07-service/02-bash.yml
 pod "bash" created
 ```

-And connect to it
+And connect to it:

 ```bash
 $ kubectl exec -it bash -- /bin/bash
 root@bash:/#
 ```

 Install `dnsutils` & `curl` in the container, you will need them:

 ```bash
 root@bash:/# apt update && apt install dnsutils curl
 [...]